zicher3d-org/domemaster-stereo-shader/Domemaster3D Installer/Domemaster3D Readme-Short.txt

   The domeMenu.mel script has been unified so Maya 2010-2017 use the same MEL script file that is now stored in the Domemaster3D/maya/common/scripts folder

+  Renamed the Domemaster3D shelf open project button text from "PRO" to "PROJ"

   Added new MEL functions to the domeRender.mel script to enable the mental ray 3.14 ray differential based elliptical filtering mode on Maya file node based texture maps:

   // List all of the Maya file nodes and examine the new mental ray elliptical filtering modes: